Guide to DTC Growth: How to Dominate Direct-to-Consumer Market [+Statistics]

 How big is the direct-to-consumer market?

-Though e-commerce is projected to account for at least 14% of the global retail market by 2020, its continued growth is an encouragement for businesses to expedite direct-to-consumer growth.
-Here are some stats indicating the need for direct-to-consumer growth:
+E-commerce’s continued growth is an encouragement for businesses to expedite direct-to-consumer growth.
+Here are some direct-to-consumer statistics indicating the need for direct-to-consumer growth:

 40% of manufacturers in the US are already selling direct to consumers